JJKVIT/P2P-Messaging-Using-BlockChain/README.md

 # P2P Messaging Site using BlockChain

-This is a website that uses a solidity smart contract on the Ethereum blockchain network to enable p2p messaging through the website
+This is a website that uses a solidity smart contract on the Ethereum blockchain network to enable p2p messaging through the website.

 ### Use